Ty France Player Props: Mariners vs. Yankees

 Ty France At The Plate

-- In 17 games this year (32.7%), France has picked up an RBI, and in six of those games (11.5%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 17 games this season (32.1%), France has picked up an RBI, and in six of those games (11.3%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

+- In 24 of 53 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.